allanwhite/contentful-mc-uploader/content/in-echo/academy/26-hl7-203-the-hl7-orm-order-entry-message/learnarticle.md

 If you're looking to integrate EHR data with your application without becoming an HL7 expert, Catalyze can help.
 Learn more about our hosted, HIPAA-compliant HL7 integration platform [here](https://catalyze.io/hl7/).

-Tags: HL7

-Interlinking: <h2>Looking for further help on integrating an ORM (Orders, Procedures) feed with an EHR?
-Check out these helpful articles.</h2>
+Looking for further help on integrating an ORM (Orders, Procedures) feed with an EHR?
+Check out [ORM Integration Help](http://content.catalyze.io/orm-orders-procedures-integration-help)
-<a href="http://content.catalyze.io/orm-orders-procedures-integration-help">ORM Integration Help</a>